Melissa Thomasson

 Melissa A. Thomasson is an American economist.
-She is the Julian Lange Professor of Economics at Miami University in Oxford, Ohio, where she has also been the chair of the department of economics.
+She is a professor of economics at the Farmer School of Business at Miami University in Oxford, Ohio, where she has also served as the chair of the department of economics.
 She studies economic history, focusing on the evolution of health insurance and health care in the United States.

 Education and positions

 Thomasson attended the University of Puget Sound, where in 1992 she obtained a Bachelor of Science in economics with minors in mathematics and English literature.
 She then attended the University of Arizona, where she earned an MA in economics in 1993 followed by a PhD in economics in 1998.
 Her dissertation, From Sickness to Health: The Twentieth-Century Development of the Demand for Health Insurance, was supervised by Price V. Fishback.

 After obtaining her PhD, Thomasson joined the economics faculty at Miami University, where she was named Julian Lange Professor of Economics in 2015 and department chair in 2019.
 Thomasson is the first woman to chair the economics department at Miami University.
 In 1999, Thomasson also joined the National Bureau of Economic Research, at first as a faculty research fellow and then as a research associate from 2005 onwards.